How to Check and Change Engine Coolant

 5. You need to remove the radiator hose clamp and the hose from the engine to drain the rest of the coolant.
 Once you have drained all the engine coolant from the system, you should reconnect the clamp and radiator hose and reinstall the drain cock.

 A note on how to dispose of antifreeze (UK) – Antifreeze is considered hazardous waste so should disposed of properly.
 The glycol in antifreeze is known to be lethal to humans if ingested so requires specific handling.
-Antifreeze should disposed well away from children and wildlife too.
+Antifreeze should disposed of well away from children and wildlife too.

-Garages will have proper facilities to dispose antifreeze so taking your car to a professional means you won’t have to deal with sorting out where your old coolant should go.
-Your council will have a nearby facility for hazardous waste disposal so you can contain it once it’s drained from your car and take it their.
+Garages will have proper facilities to dispose of antifreeze so taking your car to a professional means you won’t have to deal with sorting out where your old coolant should go.
+Your council will have a nearby facility for hazardous waste disposal so you can contain it once it’s drained from your car and take it there.

 Tipping it down the drains may be the easiest way to dispose of antifreeze but is certainly not recommended as this will contaminate sewers.
 The antifreeze bottle should be disposed of in your main rubbish bin too as recycling it can contaminate the bin.